 Situated in Valchiavenna close to the border with Switzerland are the bouldering areas of Cimaganda and Prestone.
 These bouldering areas are situated in alpine meadows including along the riverbed, and are very accessible from the road.
 Again there is a good range of problems from easy to Font 8a on gneiss rock.
 The boulders along the riverbed are smooth and frictionless, whilst those in the meadows are course and have excellent friction.

 At an altitude of around 1000m, the best time of year to visit is from late spring to early autumn, with the boulders drying quickly after any rain.

 Bouldering areas around Val di Mello, Valmasino and Cimaganda

 |No||Crag||Total No of problems||Altitude||Best Time of year to visit|

-There are currently 4 guidebooks available for these excellent bouldering areas.
-Valtellina and Mello Boulder guidebook is the most comprehensive guidebook for Valmasino, Val di Mello and Cimaganda, though it still cannot be described as definitive.
-I Bloc also covers these areas including many others in northern Italy such as to the north of Trento, and around Torino.
+There are currently 3 guidebooks available for these excellent bouldering areas.
+The I Bloc guidebook is the most comprehensive guidebook for Valmasino, Val di Mello and Cimaganda, though it still cannot be described as definitive.
+It also covers many others in northern Italy such as to the north of Trento, and around Torino.
 Alpen en Bloc 1 also covers Val di Mello along with other areas in the central Alps.
-The new Mello Boulder guidebook only covers Valmasino and is the most comprehensive guidebook describing Val di Mello, Valle dei Bagni, and Piana del Remenno.All of these guidebooks can be bought from our shop.
+The Mello Boulder guidebook only covers Valmasino and is the most comprehensive guidebook describing Val di Mello, Valle dei Bagni, and Piana del Remenno.All of these guidebooks can be bought from our shop.